-Our Compensation Committee periodically evaluates and considers risks of our compensation policies and practices and those of CVR Energy as generally applicable to employees, including our named executive officers.
+Our Compensation Committee periodically evaluates and considers risks related to our compensation policies and practices and those of CVR Energy as generally applicable to employees, including our named executive officers.
 Our Compensation Committee believes that neither our policies and practices nor the policies and practices of CVR Energy encourage excessive or unnecessary risk-taking, and are not reasonably likely to have a material adverse effect on us.
-In reaching this conclusion, our Compensation Committee reviewed and discussed the design features, characteristics, and performance metrics of our compensation programs, approval mechanisms for compensation, and observed the following factors, among others, which the Compensation Committee believes reduces risks associated with our and CVR Energy's compensation policies and practices:
+In reaching this conclusion, our Compensation Committee reviewed and discussed the design features, characteristics, and performance metrics of our compensation programs and approval mechanisms for compensation and believes the following factors, among others, mitigate any potential risks associated with our and CVR Energy's compensation policies and practices:

-- Our compensation policies and practices are centrally designed and administered; - Our compensation is balanced among (i) fixed components like salary and benefits, (ii) variable incentives tied to a mix of financial and operational performance, and (iii) variable long-term incentives; - The Compensation Committee has discretion to adjust performance-based awards when appropriate based on our interests and the interests of our unitholders; and - Certain elements of our compensation contain claw-back provisions.
+- Our compensation policies and practices are centrally designed and administered; - Our compensation is balanced among (i) fixed components such as salary and benefits, (ii) variable incentives tied to a mix of financial and operational performance, and (iii) variable long-term incentives; - The Compensation Committee has discretion to adjust performance-based awards when appropriate based on our interests and the interests of our unitholders; and - We have a Policy for the Recovery of Erroneously Awarded Compensation providing for the recovery or "clawback" of certain compensation awarded to our executive officers, and certain elements of our compensation programs also contain claw-back provisions.

-Compensation Process for 2022
+Compensation Process for 2023

-In setting named executive officer compensation for 2022, while the Compensation Committee considered the philosophies and objectives described above, it did not engage an independent compensation consultant or reference any reports from an independent compensation consultant.
-Instead, the Compensation Committee utilized their own knowledge, experience, and judgment in assessing reasonable compensation and ensuring compensation levels remain competitive in the marketplace, and considered input from management including the Executive Chairman.
-The Compensation Committee further considered the structure it utilized for 2021 compensation, and because CVR Energy's compensation philosophies, objectives, and processes are generally aligned with ours, the vote of CVR Energy's stockholders from its 2022 Annual Meeting, in which CVR Energy stockholders overwhelmingly approved, on an advisory basis, its named executive officer compensation for 2021, including for Mr. Pytosh.
-As a result, the Compensation Committee determined no material changes to such structure was appropriate at the time, and elected to keep the compensation structure for 2022 compensation the same as 2021.
+In setting named executive officer compensation for 2023, the Compensation Committee considered the philosophies and objectives described above, utilized its members' knowledge, experience, and judgment in assessing reasonable compensation and ensuring compensation levels remain competitive in the marketplace, and considered input from management including the Executive Chairman.
+The Compensation Committee further considered the structure it utilized for 2022 compensation, and because CVR Energy's compensation philosophies, objectives, and processes are generally aligned with ours, the vote of CVR Energy's stockholders from its 2023 Annual Meeting, in which CVR Energy stockholders overwhelmingly approved, on an advisory basis, its named executive officer compensation for 2022, including for Mr. Pytosh.
+As a result, the Compensation Committee determined no material changes to such structure was appropriate at the time and elected to keep the compensation structure for 2023 compensation the same as 2022.

-2022 Named Executive Officer Compensation - CVR Partners
+2023 Named Executive Officer Compensation - CVR Partners

-2022 Target Compensation Mix.
-The 2022 target compensation mix for our CEO, Mr. Pytosh, was predominantly variable or "at risk" at 78.1%.
+2023 Target Compensation Mix.
+The 2023 target compensation mix established by the Compensation Committee for our CEO, Mr. Pytosh, was predominantly variable or "at risk" at 77%.

-(1) Comprised of the sum of our CEO's 2022 base salary, target annual performance-based bonus, and long-term incentive phantom awards.
+(1) Comprised of that portion of our CEO's 2023 base salary, target annual performance-based bonus, and target long-term incentive phantom awards determined by the Partnership.
+Actual compensation may differ therefrom.

 Compensation Elements.
-As was the case in 2021, the three primary components of CVR Partners' compensation program for 2022 included base salary, an annual performance-based cash bonus, and an annual equity-based long-term incentive award vesting ratably over three years.
+As was the case in 2022, the three primary components of CVR Partners' compensation program for 2023 included base salary, an annual performance-based cash bonus, and an annual equity-based long-term incentive award vesting ratably over three years.
 The Compensation Committee has not adopted any formal or informal policies or guidelines for allocating compensation between long-term and current compensation.